-Gestational trophoblastic disease (GTD) is a group of conditions in which tumors grow inside a woman's uterus (womb).
-The abnormal cells start in the tissue that would normally become the placenta, the organ that develops during pregnancy to feed the fetus.
+Gestational trophoblastic disease (GTD) is a group of pregnancy-related conditions that develop inside a woman's uterus (womb).
+The abnormal cells start in the tissue that would normally become the placenta.
+The placenta is the organ that develops during pregnancy to feed the fetus.

 There are several types of GTD.

 - Hydatiform mole (also called a molar pregnancy)